-Applying a polymer paint sealant to your vehicle every six months will assist in reducing minor scratches and paint damage.
+Applying Motorcraft Paint Sealant (ZC-45) to your vehicle every six months will assist in reducing minor scratches and paint damage.

 - Wash the vehicle first.

 - Do not use waxes that contain abrasives.

 - Do not allow paint sealant to come in contact with any non-body (low-gloss black) colored trim, such as grained door handles, roof racks, bumpers, side moldings, mirror housings or the windshield cowl area.
 The paint sealant will "gray" or stain the parts over time.